Cielbird/Cielbird.github.io/docs/portfolio.markdown

 permalink: /portfolio/
 ---

-*My work and this page's contents are confidential.
-No part of this portfolio may be copied.*

 # Portfolio

 ## Introduction

 I'm an indie game developer, avid programmer, and artist.
 I am experienced in Java, C#, Unity 3D, Blender, and git.
 I am dedicated to making innovative and artistic products.
-In the next 5 years I plan to further my education in computer science, widen my skilset in development, and publish more games.
+In the next 5 years I plan to further my education in computer science, widen my skillset in development, and publish more games.

 My resume is linked [here](https://cielbird.github.io/resume-english.pdf)